graphhopper/graphhopper/README.md

 > cd core; ./run.sh germany

  * For Germany it takes approx 25 minutes for the import and roughly 1 minute for the ugly&slow UI to pop up.
 Probably you'll need to tune the memory settings - send me a mail if this fails!
- * At the moment all operations require redrawing the graph which takes quite some time!
-So don't click or drag too much ;)
+ * At the moment the UI is a bit rough and simple so, don't click or drag too much ;)

 QuadTree Usage
 ---------------